aroraj/MPCS-53001-FinalProject/README.md

     `python3 -m pip install flask`

+4. Create a file titled `config.py` with your MySQL username and password:

+    ```
+    user = 'yourUserName'
+    password = 'yourPassword'
+    ```

-4. Insert Data into the tables with the following command in the terminal:
+5. Insert Data into the tables with the following command in the terminal:

     *Make sure to update the SQL password in insertData.py and queries.py*

     `python3 insertData.py`

-5. Run the GUI:
+6. Run the GUI:

     `python3 app.py`